Vaddepalli Narsing Rao: Political career

 He ensured victory for Congress in Kukatpally during Municipal elections in the mid 90s and was promoted to the rank of Organizing Secretary to Prachar Committee in 1996.
 He gained popularity within the party for his contribution to Kukatpally's development and other social activities and was promoted to vice president of Pradesh Congress Committee in Andhra Pradesh.
 He then held the position of President of Lions Club.
 During this time, he teamed with ex-Speaker Sri Narayan Rao to provide financial and moral support to poor school students by promoting the government's Midday Meal Scheme and installing safe drinking water facility in the school for students belonging to weaker sections.

 He was made All India Congress Committee (AICC) member in 2001, during which he extended a strong support to Late Dr. Y. S. Rajasekhara Reddy in his padayatra which had brought back Congress to power in the state.
 Dr. Reddy was highly impressed by VNR's support and appointed him as Chairman for Andhra Pradesh State Mines Development Corporation in 2005 during his tenure as Chief Minister.
 In 2012 he left the Indian National Congress party to join YSR Congress Party.

-He has been selected by the party to contest Andhra Pradesh State Assembly elections in 2014.
+He had been selected by the party to contest Andhra Pradesh State Assembly elections in 2014, but died during the election campaign.